Patrick J. McGrath: Auxiliary Bishop of San Francisco

-Pope John Paul II appointed McGrath as an auxiliary bishop of the Archdiocese of San Francisco and titular bishop of Allegheny (Titular See)|Allegheny on December 6, 1988.
+Pope John Paul II appointed McGrath as an auxiliary bishop of San Francisco and titular bishop of Allegheny on December 6, 1988.
 He was consecrated on January 25, 1989, at the Cathedral of Saint Mary of the Assumption in San Francisco.
-Archbishop Quinn served as his principal consecrator.
+Archbishop John R. Quinn served as his principal consecrator.

 Bishop of San Jose

-John Paul II named McGrath as coadjutor bishop of the Diocese of San Jose on June 30, 1998.
+John Paul II named McGrath as coadjutor bishop of San Jose on June 30, 1998.
 When Bishop Pierre DuMaine retired on November 27, 1999, McGrath automatically succeeded him.

 On August 23, 2018, the diocese, with McGrath's approval, paid US$2.3 million for a 3,269 square foot, five-bedroom home in Silicon Valley to serve as McGrath's retirement residence.
 McGrath explained that the money for house came from a fund that was dedicated only for housing expenses for retired bishops.
 However, facing criticism about the purchase, McGrath said a day later that the parish would sell the house and he would eventually retire in a parish rectory instead.

 On October 23, 2018, McGrath released a list of 15 priests with credible allegations of sexual abuse against minors.
 As part of the investigative process, McGrath held several listening sessions with individuals impacted by the alleged crimes.